michaelstaake/Pawpile/README.md

 ## OpenCode Config Example

 Use this in your OpenCode config file to connect to Pawpile's OpenAI-compatible endpoint.
+If OPENAI_API_AUTH_REQUIRED=false, apiKey is optional and can be omitted or set to any placeholder value.

 ```json
 {